How To Avoid Getting Dizzy In Clean & Squats - And Why It Happens

 The first cause of dizziness is the bar in a clean rack position compressing the carotid arteries, which run down the front of your neck right under where the bar sits.
 This reduces the flow of oxygenated blood to the brain—enough of a reduction, and it’s lights out for you.

 Even with a normally good rack position, you can suffer from this problem if you let your cleans crash onto you.
-This often results in the bar sitting farther back into the throat and the shoulders sagging, meaning more carotid artery compression.
+This often results in the bar sitting farther back into the throat and the shoulders sagging, meaning more artery compression.

 Related Videos